 Working in Uganda

 Is Uganda Safe?
-Avoiding Crime and Scams
+Avoiding Crime, Scams, and Corruption

 Scams also exist in Uganda.
 One of the most common scams you’re likely to encounter is overcharging.
 Taxi drivers, boda drivers, and street vendors will try to charge you more than the going rate.
 To avoid getting overcharged, always make sure you know how much things cost beforehand.
 Always agree to a price before accepting a ride or making a purchase.

 Some parts of Uganda are more dangerous than others.
 There are some regions that are best to avoid.
 The Karamoja region of north-eastern Uganda is considered unsafe.
 The border zone with South Sudan is also unsafe due to the risk of banditry.
 The border zone with the Democratic Republic of the Congo is also unsafe at times.
-If you plan to visit these regions, you should hire a local guide that is familiar with the security situation in the area.
+If you plan to visit these regions, you should hire a local guide that is familiar with the area.
 Visit on a tour rather than independently.

 For more general info, check out my guide: Is Africa Safe?
 Avoiding Crime and Scams.